 Women and water have a long association in the history of European art from the girlish Nymphs and dangerous Sirens of Greek mythology to the drowned women of Victorian art.
 Several artists in the exhibition reference these gendered myths and tropes, instead turning water into a metaphor for freedom and resistance.
 The artists experiment with water-based materials, from watercolour to coffee stains, capturing the visual effect of fluidity.
 Some works are informed by ‘hydrofeminism’, a concept pioneered by theorist Astrida Neimanis, which speaks to contemporary ecological concerns through the connections between human and non-human ‘bodies of water’.

 Women & Water takes inspiration from the iconic architectural feature of the sunken Fountain Court which lies at the heart of Murray Edwards College.
-The works in the exhibition are drawn predominantly from The Women’s Art Collection and the Ingram Collection of Modern British Art.
+The works in the exhibition are drawn predominantly from The Women’s Art Collection and The Ingram Collection.

 Curated by Naomi Polonsky, Associate Curator, The Women’s Art Collection, in partnership with The Ingram Collection.